devnote-dev/ptero-notes/wings/public.md

+> [!NOTE]
-> **Note** All of the endpoints listed in this document use custom authorization methods which are specified under each endpoint.
+> All of the endpoints listed in this document use custom authorization methods which are specified under each endpoint.

 ### `GET /download/backup`